struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: struc2gauss

 \subsection{Learning}

-To avoid overfitting, we regularize the means and covariances to learn the embedding.
+To avoid the means to grow too large and ensure the covariances to be positive definite as well as reasonably sized, we regularize the means and covariances to learn the embedding~\citep{vilnis2014word}.
 Due to the different geometric characteristics, two different hard constraint strategies have been used for means and covariances, respectively.
+Note that we only consider diagonal and spherical covariances.
 In particular, we have

 The constraint on means guarantees them to be sufficiently small and constraint on covariances ensures that they are positive definite and of appropriate size.
 For example, $\Sigma_{ii}\gets \max(c_{min},\min(c_{max},\Sigma_{ii}))$ can be used to regularize diagonal covariances.